AOS236 Sustainability Leadership

 First time: 2021H

 The course provides an introduction to leadership for sustainability.
 It recognises the formidable challenges facing anybody who attempts to question established practices, mindsets, and power structures.
 It explores the potential role of individual and collective leadership in promoting sustainability in organisations and business sectors.
-The focus is on alternative, ‘post-heroic’ approaches to leadership and management, such as critical leadership theory, institutional entrepreneurship, shared leadership, and theories of ‘organised hypocrisy’ or ‘functional stupidity’.
+The focus is on alternative, ‘post-heroic’ approaches to leadership and management, especially shared and distributed leadership to address ‘wicked problems’ relating to sustainability challenges.
 Students are introduced to contrasting perspectives and train to apply them to practical contexts and situations.
 Students thus prepare for the complexities of leading sustainability initiatives among contemporary organisations.

 - Demonstrate thorough knowledge and insight into the perspectives, theories, and concepts that are presented throughout the course.